ManuCutillas/ngx-responsive/README.md

  - Internet Explorer Versions Detect : IE 9 / IE 10 / IE 11 / IE +12
  - New standard devices: iPhone, iPad, Android Mobile, Android Tablet, Windows Phone.
  - Device orientation detect: portrait, landscape.
- - Pixel ratio detect : 1x / Retina / 4k.
- - Directives Info: DeviceInfo, OrientationInfo, ResponsiveSizeInfo, PixelRatioInfo.
+ - Directives Info: DeviceInfo, OrientationInfo, ResponsiveSizeInfo, DeviceStandardInfo, BrowserInfo, IeInfo.
  - Directive: responsive - Detection of multiple functions at once.
- - Directives: DeviceStandardInfo, BrowserInfo, IeInfo.
  - Feature Responsive Directive - Boolean Events Emitter on change state:
  - Feature responsive-window : Capture the size of the parent element to show or hide fill elements.
 If the parent responsive size is x show or hide.
  - UserAgent information directive: Get te device, browser, os version and more from the user agent navigator in one event object.
+ - **New Feature :** Reactive services that expose changes through observables:
+    - BrowserInfoRx
+    - IeInfoRx
+    - DeviceInfoRx
+    - DeviceStandardInfoRx
+    - OrientationInfoRx
+    - ResponsiveSizeInfoRx
+    - UserAgentInfoRx

 # How to start